What You Need to Know About the Most Common Childhood Illnesses

 Scarlet fever is a common childhood illness that arises from a strep throat infection.
 It’s characterized by a distinctive rash and needs prompt treatment.

-ie. My daughter had strep throat often, at least 5 times before age 6, and she never got scarlet fever.
+ie. Scarlet fever doesn't always occur following strep throat.
+My daughter had it quite often, at least 5 times before age 6, and she never got scarlet fever.

 • Symptoms: Red rash that feels like sandpaper, high fever, sore throat, and a “strawberry” tongue.